Truth Telling in a World of Lies-

 Lately, I have found myself saying some things to God that sound remarkably like the things my toddler used to say to me.

-It is not as if the trial we’ve experienced has been the worst thing that has ever happened to anyone.
+It is not as if the trials we are experiencing have been the worst thing that’s ever happened to anyone.
 We have a great deal to be thankful for.
 We have a steady income, our kids are healthy, none of them are currently using drugs or openly rebelling against God, we have a roof over our heads and food on the table.
 My husband and I are healthy and our marriage is solid.
-In other words all the stuff that really matters in this life is still okay in our world.

 There have been many times over the course of the last eight months when I have felt as if we were being tested (and failing badly).
 I now know I was wrong, at least about the testing part.
 We have been reading the situation all-wrong.
 It’s not a test.